filipvanlaenen/shecc/README.md

 | subtitle                 | String  | Sets the subtitle                                                       |
 | title                    | String  | Sets the title                                                          |

-The following command will produce a chart using the Lato font, and with a dark blue as the font color, with a title and a subtitle:
+The following command will produce a chart having a hemicycle with an angle of 150° using the Lato font, and with a dark blue as the font color, with a title and a subtitle:

 ```
 java -jar shecc-1.0-SNAPSHOT-jar-with-dependencies.jar \
   "19.FF0000.Red Party.R,11.00FF00.Green Party.G,48.0000FF.Blue Party.B" \
   --font-color=000077 --font-family=Lato --subtitle="A sample seating plan" \
-  --title="Seating Plan" > styled-seating-plan-with-legend.svg
+  --title="Seating Plan" --angle=150 > styled-seating-plan-with-legend.svg
 ```

 ![Styled seating plan with 19 red seats, 11 green seats and 48 blue seats, together with a legend](/README-styled-seating-plan-with-legend.png "Styled seating plan with 19 red seats, 11 green seats and 48 blue seats, together with a legend")